syncfusion-content/javascript-docs/js/Grid/Getting-Started.md

 <tr>
 <td>
 ej.waitingpopup.min.js</td><td>
-It is referred when the remote databinding is used in the Grid.
+It is referred when the remote data binding is used in the Grid.
 The waiting popup shows while requesting the server for data.</td></tr>
 <tr>
 <td>
 ej.gridresize.min.js</td><td>